Last Updated on September 24, 2022 by Editor

 The name screams Italian, but this is actually a fine Portuguese restaurant, in Manassas Old Town, specializing in food and wine from the region.

-Owner Elise, greets guests in clubby, candle-lit rooms.
+Owner Elise greets guests in clubby, candle-lit rooms.
 She’s happy to make recommendations from a seasonal menu if asked.
-Try the Paella (soupier than Spanish version), the Mini Beef Wellington, or tasty Lamb Meatballs with house made Fettuccine.
+Try the Paella (soupier than Spanish version), the Mini Beef Wellington, or tasty Lamb Meatballs with homemade Fettuccine.

 EAT: Locals also love